bennypowers/state/README.md

 The `effects` property can be a binary function or an array of binary functions; they take the next local state slice and the previous global state.

-Effects run before the state tree or components updates.
+Effects run after the new state is assigned and the components are updated.

 ```js
 // router.js